ThreeMammals/Ocelot/docs/features/routing.rst

             ],
         "UpstreamPathTemplate": "/api",
         "UpstreamHttpMethod": [ "Get" ],
-        "UpstreamHeaderTemplates": {
+        "UpstreamHeaderTemplates": { // !!
             "version": "{header:versionnumber}"
         }
     }

-In this case the whole value for the request header "version" will be placed into the DownstreamPathTemplate.
-If you need, you can specify more complex upstream header template with placeholders like e.g. "version-{header:version}_country-{header:country}".
+In this scenario, the entire value of the request header "**version**" is inserted into the ``DownstreamPathTemplate``.

-Placeholders do not have to exist in DownstreamPathTemplate.
-This case may be used to require specific header no matter what the value it contains.

-UpstreamHeaderTemplates section can be used also for Aggregates.
+If necessary, a more intricate upstream header template can be specified, using placeholders such as ``version-{header:version}_country-{header:country}``.

+Placeholders are not required in ``DownstreamPathTemplate``.
+This scenario can be utilized to mandate a specific header regardless of its value.
+Additionally, the ``UpstreamHeaderTemplates`` section is applicable for Aggregates as well.

-This feature was requested in `Issue 360 <https://github.com/ThreeMammals/Ocelot/pull/360>`_ .
+This feature was proposed in Issue 360.

 Priority
 --------